Clyde Edwards-Helaire Player Prop Bets for NFL Week 18 - Kansas City vs. Denver - NewsBreak

 Discover player props odds, plays, and insights for Clyde Edwards-Helaire in his Week 18 contest with the Kansas City Chiefs against the Denver Broncos.

-Clyde Edwards-Helaire has player prop betting options available from oddsmakers before his next NFL game on Saturday at 4:30 PM ET airing on ESPN.
-Edwards-Helaire's Kansas City Chiefs (11-5) and the Denver Broncos (7-9) square off in a Week 18 matchup between AFC West foes at Empower Field at Mile High.
+Clyde Edwards-Helaire has player prop bets available from oddsmakers before his next NFL game on Saturday at 4:30 PM ET airing on ESPN.
+AFC West opponents meet in Week 18 when Edwards-Helaire's Kansas City Chiefs (11-5) play the Denver Broncos (7-9) at Empower Field at Mile High in Denver, Colorado.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .